productinfo/luna/README.md

 npm desktop manager for handling npm packages.
 Supported platforms: OS X Windows and Linux.
 Build on <code>Electron</code>

+## New release soon

-**I am working on the new release with many extra features, new design and yarn support!
-You can preview my work on develop branch - stay tuned**
+I am working on the new release with many extra features, rewrite almost every component using React Hooks, new manager API  and new design!
+You can preview my work on develop branch - stay tuned :)

 ## Features